Determining Support for the Self-Employed

-Self-employed people often write off of their income a lot of expenses others can’t write off so as to minimize their income taxes.
-The purpose of writing off as many expenses as possible is to minimize their profit.
-Self-employed persons pay income tax based on their profit.
-So, the more in expenses they write off, the less the profit and the less they have to pay in personal income.
+Self-employed people often write-off expenses from their income to minimize taxes.
+The purpose of writing off as many expenses as possible is to minimize their profit, as self-employed people pay income tax based on their profit.
+The more in expenses they write-off, the less the profit and the less they pay in personal income taxes.
 It makes sense and cents.

-The self-employed person needs to prove that the expense is necessary to generate an income and solely related to the operation of the business.
-The support recipient wants to have the expense disallowed so needs to prove that the expense is not related to the operation of the business but rather is a personal benefit bestowed on the self-employed.
+The self-employed person needs to prove that the expense is necessary to generate an income and is solely related to the operation of the business.
+The support recipient wants to have the expense disallowed and needs to prove that the expense is not related to the operation of the business, but rather is a personal benefit bestowed on the self-employed.
 This requires an examination of the business financial statements.